FVCDigital/fvc/contracts/TEST_COVERAGE_ANALYSIS.md

 ## Executive Summary

-This document analyzes the current test coverage for the FVC Protocol smart contracts, identifies gaps, and provides recommendations to achieve industry-standard testing levels comparable to successful DeFi protocols like Aerodrome, Uniswap, and Compound.
+This document analyzes the current test coverage for the FVC Protocol smart contracts, identifies gaps, and provides recommendations to achieve industry-standard testing levels for the world's first DeFi venture fund protocol.
+The FVC Protocol is not just a bonding system - it's a comprehensive venture funding ecosystem that funds SMEs and startups through community governance and revenue sharing.

 ## Current Test Coverage Status